-The highest-scoring IJs from each submitting urban area are reviewed by a panel made up of DHS/FEMA Headquarters and Regional Program Analysts or Grants Management Specialists.
-Federal staff will verify that the nonprofit is located within a FY 2016 UASI designated urban area.
-Two federal reviewers will score each IJ using the NSGP Investment Justification Scoring Worksheet.
+The highest-scoring IJs from each submitting urban area (at least one from each urban area) are reviewed by a panel made up of DHS/FEMA HQ Program Analysts and Regional Program Analysts or Grants Management Specialists.
+Federal staff will verify that the nonprofit is located within a FY 2017 UASI designated urban area.
+Two Federal reviewers will score each IJ using the NSGP Investment Justification Scoring Worksheet.